ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 .. index:: mclock; configuration

-Mclock profiles mask the low level details from users, making it easier for them to configure mclock.

-To use mclock, you must provide the following input parameters:
+This dmclock related configuration parameters can be applied using mclock profiles.
+The purpose of the mclock profiles is to mask the low level details from a user trying to configure mclock for a specific purpose.
+At a high level, for each OSD in the enviroment the steps involve,

-* total capacity of each OSD
+- providing an input related to the total capacity of OSD(s) and

-* an mclock profile to enable
+- choosing the desired mclock profile to enable

-Using the settings in the specified profile, the OSD determines and applies the lower-level mclock and Ceph parameters.
-The parameters applied by the mclock profile make it possible to tune the QoS between client I/O, recovery/backfill operations, and other background operations (for example, scrub, snap trim, and PG deletion).
-These background activities are considered best-effort internal clients of Ceph.
+Based on the profile specified, the OSD determines and applies the lower level mclock and Ceph parameters.
+The parameters applied by the mclock profile enables tuning of the QoS between client, background recovery/backfill ops and other internal entities (aka best effort clients) within Ceph that generate IOPS (for e.g. scrubs, snap trim, PG deletions etc.).

 .. index:: mclock; profile definition